 \section{Conclusion}

 In this work, we propose MambaNUT, a novel Mamba-based nighttime UAV tracking framework that exploits Mamba's exceptional ability to model long-range dependencies with linear complexity.
-Additionally, we incorporate an adaptive curriculum learning strategy into this framework by designing two curriculum schedulers for sampling and loss propagation.
-These schedulers dynamically guide the model to progress from imbalance to balance and from easy to hard across daytime and nighttime data.
-Extensive experiments demonstrate that our MambaNUT achieves state-of-the-art results on three nighttime UAV tracking benchmarks, while offering advantages in computational complexity and parameter efficiency.
+Additionally, we integrate an adaptive curriculum learning (ACL) strategy into the framework with two schedulers for sampling and loss backward propagation.
+The proposed scheduler guides the model from imbalance to balance and from easy to hard across daytime and nighttime data.
+The Adaptive Data Weighted (ADW) loss scheduler employs a weighting scheme based on the size of training data and the IoU of individual instances.
+Extensive experiments demonstrate that our MambaNUT achieves state-of-the-art results on three nighttime UAV tracking benchmarks, while offering advantages in computational complexity.